 This all-encompassing train and railway museum is unlike any exhibition facility in the world.
 This enormous building and gallery space features close to 40 full size railway cars, locomotives and passenger carriages ranging from the latest high-speed Shinkansen to vintage cars and rail vehicles.
 Opened in 2011, the ultra-modern museum is one of Nagoya’s most popular attractions, having reached one million visitors in its first 9 months of operation.
 The museum also looks at how the railway has impacted the world’s economy and lifestyle through fascinating exhibits and video.

 As a major business and holiday destination, Nagoya offers a wide range of accommodation choices.
-From international luxury hotel brands to student hostels, capsule hotels and every price range and style in between, your stay in Nagoya can be as value oriented or as up market as you choose to go.
+From international luxury hotel brands to student hostels and capsule hotels, with any price range and style, your stay in Nagoya can be value-oriented or up-market.

 Budget and mid-range hotels can be found throughout the city while the internationally branded luxury hotels are located mostly in the city centre near Sakae.
 Most hotels are located within a short distance of major train stations.
 While the international airport is located approximately 32 kilometres southwest of the city, there is convenient rail, taxi and bus service to the city.